reshmabidikar/slate/source/index.html.md

 ### KPM

-`KPM`, Kill Bill Package Manager provides among [other things](https://github.com/killbill/killbill-cloud/tree/master/kpm) to retrieve version mapping for dependencies and plugins -- see section on the right side.
+`KPM`, Kill Bill Package Manager provides among [other things](https://github.com/killbill/killbill-cloud/tree/master/kpm) the ability to retrieve version mapping for dependencies and plugins -- see section on the right side.

 ```